SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 ![neuron](https://github.com/SalvatoreRa/tutorial/blob/main/images/cnn.gif?raw=true)

-A convolutional network is the repetition of these elements, in which convolution and pooling layers are interspersed, and then at the end we have a series of fully convolutional layers
+A convolutional network is the repetition of these elements, in which convolution and pooling layers are interspersed, and then at the end, we have a series of fully convolutional layers

 ![neuron](https://github.com/SalvatoreRa/tutorial/blob/main/images/cnn3.png?raw=true)